LauraCole1900/pwaBudgetTracker/README.md

 ## Credits

-Base code and online functionality developed and provided by Trinity Education Services
+Base code and online functionality developed and provided by Trilogy Education Services

 ## Contributing